Flock-YT/WorldSafe/README.md

 2. Restart the server to load the plugin.
 3. Make necessary settings in the configuration file.

-## 🛠️ Planned Features
+## 🛠️ Roadmap

-The plugin is currently undergoing updates.
-Please keep an eye on future updates!
+The plugin is continuously being updated.
+Please stay tuned for future updates.
+You can submit your requests in the issue section!

+## 🔐 Permissions

+Currently, there is only one permission: `worldsafe.admin`

+## ➡️ Commands

+### `/worldsafe help`
+View plugin help

+### `/worldsafe reload`
+Reload the plugin configuration

-# Currently Implemented Features
+# Implemented Features

-## 🧱 Block Types
+## 🧱 Block Classes

 ### Direct Explosion Cancellation
-*(If you configure the items in this category, the corresponding “Block Destruction Prevention with Explosion Damage Retained” category below can be left unconfigured)*
+*(If you configure items in this class, there's no need to configure items in the "Cancel block destruction but keep damage" class below)*

-- ✅ **bedExplosionCancel** - Prevent bed explosions (This configuration prevents players from using beds; if the Overworld is included, players will not be able to sleep.)
+- ✅ **bedExplosionCancel** - Prevent bed explosions (this configuration prevents players from using beds, which will cause them to be unable to sleep in the overworld)
 - ✅ **respawnAnchorExplosionCancel** - Prevent respawn anchor explosions
 - ✅ **tntExplosionCancel** - Prevent TNT explosions

-### Block Destruction Prevention with Explosion Damage Retained
+### Cancel Block Destruction but Keep Damage

 - ✅ **bedExplosionProtection** - Prevent bed explosions from destroying blocks
 - ✅ **respawnAnchorExplosionPrevention** - Prevent respawn anchor explosions from destroying blocks
 - ✅ **tntExplosionProtection** - Prevent TNT explosions from destroying blocks

-### Other Types
+### Other Classes

 - ✅ **cropTrampleProtection** - Prevent crops from being trampled
 - ✅ **dragonEggTeleportationPrevention** - Prevent dragon egg teleportation

-## 🧬 Entity Types
+## 🧬 Entity Classes

 ### Direct Explosion Cancellation
-*(If you configure the items in this category, the corresponding “Block Destruction Prevention with Explosion Damage Retained” category below can be left unconfigured)*
+*(If you configure items in this class, there's no need to configure items in the "Cancel block destruction but keep explosion damage" class below)*

 - ✅ **creeperExplosionCancel** - Prevent creeper explosions
 - ✅ **endCrystalExplosionCancel** - Prevent end crystal explosions
 - ✅ **ghastExplosionCancel** - Prevent ghast fireball explosions
 - ✅ **witherExplosionCancel** - Prevent wither explosions

-### Block Destruction Prevention with Explosion Damage Retained
+### Cancel Block Destruction but Keep Explosion Damage

 - ✅ **creeperExplosionProtection** - Prevent creeper explosions from destroying blocks
 - ✅ **endCrystalExplosionPrevention** - Prevent end crystal explosions from destroying blocks
 - ✅ **ghastExplosionProtection** - Prevent ghast fireball explosions from destroying blocks
 - ✅ **witherExplosionProtection** - Prevent wither explosions from destroying blocks

-### Other Types
+### Other Classes

-- ✅ **enderDragonBlockDestructionProtection** - Prevent the Ender Dragon from destroying blocks
+- ✅ **enderDragonBlockDestructionProtection** - Prevent ender dragon from destroying blocks
-- ✅ **enderManBlockPickupProtection** - Prevent Endermen from picking up blocks
+- ✅ **enderManBlockPickupProtection** - Prevent endermen from picking up blocks
+- ✅ **phantomDamagePrevention** - Prevent phantoms from causing damage

 ---